null-dev/SecureAccessibility/README.md

 <b>Accessibility services or password-on-boot encryption?
 Pick both!</b>

-SecureAccessibility allows you to use accessibility services while still keeping that password-on-boot screen enabled!
+SecureAccessibility allows you to use accessibility services while still keeping the password-on-boot screen enabled!

 If your password-on-boot screen is currently disabled, you will have to reactivate it for SecureAccessibility to work.